Kotlin/KEEP/proposals/context-parameters.md

 **§5** *(naming ambiguity)*: We use the term **context** with two meanings:

 1. For a declaration, it refers to the collection of context parameters declared in its signature.
 We also use the term *contextual function or property*.
-2. Within a body, we use context to refer to the combination of the implicit scope and context parameters.
+2. Within a block, we use context to refer to the combination of implicit receivers and context parameters in scope in that block.
 This context is the source for context resolution, that is, for "filling in" the implicit context parameters.

 **§6** *(function types)*: **Function types** are extended with context parameters.
 It is only allowed to mention the *type* of context parameters, names are not supported.